The Mohr Legacy

 Rodney has won numerous awards in international competitions, including the Violin Society of America International Competitions and the Concours International de Paris.
 Rodney holds the distinction of Hors’ Concours by the VSA.

-Rodney has served as president of the Violin Society of America and as a bow judge, and also president of the American Federation of Violin and Bow Makers.
+Rodney has served as President of the Violin Society of America and as a bow judge, and also President of the American Federation of Violin and Bow Makers where he has also earned the distinction Master of Bow Making.

 Ann L. Mohr, Managing Partner and Quality Control